turif/interviewQuestions/README.md

-# interviewQuestions
-About the directory structure
+# About the directory structure